xHain-hackspace/xhain-website/content/en/support.md

 xHain is mainly financed by membership fees, but one-off donations are always welcome and help us to further develop our space.

-## become a member
+## Become a member

 We get asked a lot how our membership works.
-Actually, xHain is different from most other spaces, since we are an *open* space and you *don't have to* become a member to hang out and have fun with us.
+Actually, xHain is different from most other spaces, since we are an _open_ space and you _don't have to_ become a member to hang out and have fun with us.
 But of course, we welcome any donations and memberships that will help support us.

 As a non-member you only have access to xHain on monday nights, public events or workshops.
 Also prices for using some tools (e.g. our lasercutter) may differ.
 As a member you may become eligible to receive access to our xdoor and hence gain 24/7 access to xHain.